 The third step is configuring Circle CI with AWS credentials.
 I am expecting, you already created a free account at CircleCI and imported the repo from Bitbucket and Github.
 Now, set Access Key ID and Secret Access Key in your project’s settings page on CircleCI as below:

-Please add circle.yml file with the following snippet.
+Please create folder .circle and then, add config.yml file with the following snippet inth the folder.

 Everything is done.
 Now, when will you push your changes, CircleCi will automatically build and deploy everything into the AWS S3 bucket.
 After a successful build, you will have all the files as below in your S3 bucket.